ananthanandanan/AQ-Monitor/README.md

 - **Time-Series Graph:** View a time-series graph that overlays PM readings (PM1, PM2.5, and PM10) on top of each other for comprehensive analysis.

 - **Dark Mode:** Toggle between light and dark modes for comfortable viewing in different lighting environments.

+- **Dataset Switching:** Switch between different datasets to view the same data in different ways.

 ## Project Setup 🛠️